Call Us: (02) 8880 9037

 Depending on the condition, a septoplasty surgery lasts around 30 to 90 minutes to complete.
 The doctor will put you under local or general anaesthesia during the entire procedure.

-During the procedure, the surgeon will access the septum by making an incision on one side of your nose.
+During the procedure, the doctor will access the septum by making an incision on one side of your nose.
 They then lift the mucous membrane (mucosa lining) that serves as a protective covering of the cartilage and bone (septum).

-The surgeon will then proceed to move the deviated septum towards the centre.
+The doctor will then proceed to move the deviated septum towards the centre.
 If needed, excess pieces of bone and cartilage are removed as well.
 After that, they will then put the lining or the mucous membrane back in place.

 Usually, securing the nose with cotton is enough to keep the septum and membrane in place.
 Other times, the patient may need stitches.